 Time: 12:00 - 13:00 ET

 Human milk oligosaccharides (HMOs) are the most abundant solid component of human milk after lactose and lipids.
-2’ fucosylactose (2’FL) is the most abundant HMO present in approximately 80% of mothers’ milk.
-In this presentation we will review clinical studies supporting the immune benefit of 2’FL and discuss pre-clinical evidence of 2’FL on food allergy and potential mechanisms of action.
+Approximately 80% of mothers produce the HMO 2’ fucosylactose (2’FL).
+In this presentation we will review clinical studies exploring the immune benefit of 2’FL and discuss pre-clinical evidence of 2’FL on food allergy and potential mechanisms of action.
 We will describe the possible role of 2’FL HMO in enhancing oral tolerance.

 - To learn about clinical studies supporting HMOs in immune support

-- To understand why 2’FL HMO may be relevant for nutritional management of infants with food allergy
+- To explore how 2’FL HMO may be relevant for nutritional management of infants with food allergy

 - To learn about the pre-clinical evidence of 2’FL effects on food allergy